krhetest/LabBench.Manual/docs/index.md

 |Ts       |calculated|The duration of the stimulus|
 |Tdelay   |calculated|Delay from the onset of the stimulus with respect to time zero|

+Stimulus elements may define additional parameters that are specific to them.
 Time in the stimulus specification is given in mileseconds (ms).

-Please note, that even though LabBench will allow you to specify arbitrary complicated stimuli, each device will have limitations on how complex stimuli they can handle.
+Please note, that even though LabBench will allow you to specify arbitrary complicated stimuli by using `<combined>` stimulus elements, each device will have limitations on how complex stimuli they can handle.
 Consequently, if this is exceeded the device used in a test may be incapable of executing a stimulus that has been specified in a protocol.

 [Go to table of contents](#table-of-contents)